Title: The Traditions of Men

 - The Offence: eating bread w/ unwashed, defiled hands.
 And all of God’s children said – NASTY!
 Yeah!
 Any germ-a-phobe like me is going to side with the Pharisees on this one!
 At first glance, you might say you agree with them.
 But is that really the problem?
 We have…

-exp.: rd v 6a; And he said to them… I wonder if there was a pause before he spoke.
-I wonder if he was quiet first.
-The words he is using seem to me to be something you would say rather quickly and loudly.
+exp.: rd v 6; And he said to them… I wonder if there was a pause before he spoke.
+I wonder if he was quiet.
+The words Mark is using seem to me to be something you would say rather quickly and loudly.
 Rd v 6-7; Jesus quotes from Isaiah.

-Just a side note here: Isaiah is quoted more than any other prophet in the OT.
-Furthermore, we’ll be studying Isaiah in the Fall at WEBS.
+Just a side note, but Isaiah is quoted more than any other prophet in the OT.

 I think two points are to be made by Jesus when quoting Isaiah.;

 - These people were simply giving lip service to God.
 Their hearts were not in their worship.

 - They had elevated their traditions to the level of the commands of God.
 Or worse, above God’s commands.